You can't tell how far you've come unless you know where you started.

 ***If you have not logged into your BPAS account before, your user name will be your 9-digit Social Security Number without dashes or spaces (e.g. 123456789).
 Your password will be your date of birth entered as mmddyyyy (e.g. 05141977).
 After your initial log in, you will be prompted to create a new username and password.***

-* Please note: you do not need to be an active participant in McMahon’s 401(k) plan to access the Financial Finesse site.
+* NOTE: You do not need to be an active participant in McMahon’s 401(k) plan to access the Financial Finesse site.

 Don't forget about your Financial Wellness too!